jplusplus/themigrantsfiles.com/src/articles/the-money-trails.md

 Designed to identify asylum applicants by their fingerprints, Eurodac should enable EU countries to determine whether an asylum applicant who has been “found illegally present within an EU country has previously claimed asylum in another EU” member state.
 That sounds like a worthy system but in fact at least ten people a year are wrongly deported due to false system hits in the fingerprint ID scanning devices.
 The true number may be far higher.

 According to an employee of a leading scanning device manufacturer, who spoke on condition of anonymity, every fingerprint scanner is calibrated to produce a certain ratio of false hits.
 (The team’s source could not reveal the false hit settings for the Eurodac’s devices.)
-It is disturbing to note that all EU member states, plus Norway, Iceland and Switzerland, currently rely on this inherently, admittedly flawed identification system.
+It is disturbing to note that all EU member states, plus Norway, Iceland, Liechtenstein and Switzerland, currently rely on this inherently, admittedly flawed identification system.
 And no one in government, in the media or in the corporations themselves seems concerned with the human costs of the system’s manifestly poor performance.

 <a class="btn btn-doc btn-md" href="https://docs.google.com/spreadsheets/d/1wC72sDmuN-mvwgMcSWhO-R3E-1wmSE19B_KiW7RBRSc/edit#gid=171341358" target="_blank">
   <i class="fa fa-fw fa-table"></i>&nbsp;